adwinmbd/astro-forestry-cms/src/data/super-long-article.md

 ---
 title: Some articles are just so long they deserve a really long title to see if things will break well
+slug: super-long-article
 date: 2020-04-25T16:59:52.000+00:00
 draft: false
 description: Eos eu docendi tractatos sapientem, brute option menandri in vix, quando